tueismyday/agentic_rag_medical/README.md

 * Python 3.12+ installed
 * Pip package manager
 * Sufficient disk space for language models (at least 75GB recommended)
+* Have the font pack in your work folder to ensure compatability with danish characters

 ### 1. Set up a Python virtual environment